 And perhaps even more important than the goals we choose for ourselves are the reasons that bring us to choose such goals.
 If we regard our goal as our destination, then the reasoning behind our goal may be regarded as our compass.
 A compass that is strongly related to our values, drives, and intentions.

-By examining the goals that Musk, Jobs, and Gates chose for themselves and the way those goals shifted throughout the years, we may gain a deeper view of the compasses that directed them.
+By examining the goals that Musk, Jobs, and Gates chose for themselves and how those goals shifted throughout the years, we may gain a deeper view of the compasses that directed them.
 But a key question to ask is when they choose a goal? and which goal was it?

-Steve Jobs’ goal also evolved quite organically—from doing the stuff that attracted him to developing them into exciting, elegant products.
+Steve Jobs’ goals also evolved quite organically—from doing the stuff that attracted him to developing them into exciting, elegant products.
 Steve presented IBM as bad and Apple as good, but the truth is probably closer to Apple’s slogan, “Think Different.”
-Both thought and operated different.
-There was not good or bad, and a deep examination of IBM and Apple today will probably lead to no single conclusion of who the good guys and bad guys really are, if any.
+Both thought and operated differently.
+There was no good or bad, and a deep examination of IBM and Apple today will probably lead to no single conclusion of who the good guys and bad guys are, if any.

 But that is not what Musk asked.
-Musk asked, “What does the world really need, regardless of any person’s ability to capitalize on it, or how much he personally likes the idea, or actually has a chance of succeeding with it?”
+Musk asked, “What does the world really need, regardless of any person’s ability to capitalize on it, or how much he likes the idea or has a chance of succeeding with it?”

 No matter how we choose to look at it, what Gates, Jobs, and Musk chose is nothing but impressive, especially since they all had fair goals.
 They put their blood and tears into computers, set aside basic physiological needs like sleep, and cast away the opportunities to diversify their lives.

 But the truly interesting thing is that they all chose to devote their lives to computers and they all had a pivot point.
-All three eventually asked: what does the world really need?
-Not in order to capitalize on the next best business opportunity, but with the purpose of generating the highest most valuable and positive impact for us all.
+All three eventually asked: what does the world need?
+Not to capitalize on the next best business opportunity, but to generate the highest most valuable, and positive impact for us all.

-Jobs reached the conclusion that the medical and educational systems need to be revolutionized by technology.
+Jobs concluded that the medical and educational systems need to be revolutionized by technology.
 Gates and his wife Melinda decided that medicine, education, and resources need to be made accessible for all, no matter who we are or where we live.
-And Musk concluded that we better split the “eggs” on the human bucket we call Earth in order to support our long-term survival—and that in order to make sure we have time enough to get there, we better minimize global warming by electrifying global transportation while shifting to solar energy.
+And Musk concluded that we better split the “eggs” on the human bucket we call Earth to support our long-term survival—and that to make sure we have time enough to get there, we better minimize global warming by electrifying global transportation while shifting to solar energy.

 There are very few great people if any, who did not demonstrate such an impressive shift when coming of age.
 From John D. Rockefeller and Andrew Carnegie to Alfred Nobel, Warren Buffet, and Oprah Winfrey—all eventually became philanthropists or focused their efforts on the broad public good.

-The difference is that most great people make such realizations when they come of age and only a select few do it sooner than later, before the years pass by, before they get to the top of their game.
+The difference is that most great people make such realizations when they come of age and only a select few do it sooner than later before the years pass by and before they get to the top of their game.
 Jobs pointed out that the next big revolutions should focus on medicine and education after reinventing 7 other industries and while being at the end of his life.
 Gates and Melinda established the “Bill and Melinda Gates Foundation” after Microsoft dominated the software industry for many years.
-Musk, however, came to the realization at a much earlier stage and prior to being at the top of his game.
+Musk, however, realized this at a much earlier stage and before being at the top of his game.

 Perhaps there is no real need to make it big or accumulate a fortune before we ask ourselves what we want to do with our lives, but only one real thing that matters – the answer that we may find.